yschindel/NHMzh-viz-services/viz_ifc/README.md

 ## MinIO

+The service has two buckets in MinIO:

+- `ifc-files`: Where the original IFC files are saved.
+- `ifc-fragment-files`: Where the fragments are saved.

-The service saves the IFC files to MinIO, in a bucket specified in the `MINIO_IFC_FRAGMENTS_BUCKET` environment variable.
+The IFC upload API saves the files to the `ifc-files` bucket.
+The converted fragments are saved to the `ifc-fragment-files` bucket.

 The files are saved with a unique name, which is a combination of the project name, the original filename, and a timestamp.